 Through the generosity of Ono and Gibson Musical Instruments, three scholarships totaling $20,000 are presented annually for the best original songs submitted to the competition.
-Applicants must be U.S. college students between the ages of 17 and 24.
-Works are judged by a prestigious panel of music publishers, songwriters, and executives that in past years has included Tony-winning theater composers Maury Yeston and Frank Wildhorn, prominent jazz specialist Suzan Jenkins, accomplished songwriters Teron Beal, Jeff Cohen, Benny Blanco, and Charles Fox, and Grammy-winning record producers Russ Titelman and the late Arif Mardin.
-Broadcast Music Inc.’s Assistant VP of Writer-Publisher Relations, Samantha Cox, oversees the competition.
+Works are judged by a prestigious panel of music publishers, songwriters, musicians, and executives.
+Broadcast Music Inc.’s Vice President, Creative, New York, Samantha Cox, oversees the competition.
 Cox has worked to build the careers of numerous major recordings artists, including Lady Gaga, Ke$ha, and 3 Doors Down, and lends her rich, varied experience for supporting new talent to her role as the program’s Director.
-Many of our John Lennon Scholarships winners have gone on to create successful careers in recorded music, theater, and concert performance.
-Prior winners include: Bora Yoon, composer/performer and TED fellow; Lynda DeFuria, singer/songwriter and Off-Broadway actress; Svoy, recording artist; and Andrew Horowitz, performer and composer/producer for Grammy-winning artist John Legend.

 Between the ages of 17 and 24 as of the submission deadline.

 No rights to the submitted work may have been assigned to a major music publisher or to a major record label.

 Is not a prior BMI Foundation John Lennon Scholarship winner (excluding Honorable Mentions).